 Take an In-Person Tour

-During the academic year, engineering tours are offered Monday - Saturday (except for home football game days and when classes are not in session) at noon (this is a change from previous semesters when tours started at 1 p.m.).
+During the academic year, engineering tours are offered Monday - Saturday (except for home football game days and when classes are not in session) at 1 p.m. (this is a change from the previous semester when tours started at noon).
 All tours last about 50 minutes.
 Visitors wishing to take a tour should meet at the entrance of Thornton Hall's A-wing.
 No reservation is required for engineering tours.
 Please note there will be no tours when classes are not in session.

 Following signs to the UVA Information Center, get off at exit 118B for the Route 29/250 Bypass.
 Go approximately 2 miles and take the off ramp for Route 250 East Business (Ivy Road).
 Turn right off the exit ramp and follow Ivy Road.
 At the fourth traffic light, turn right on Route 29 Business/Emmet Street.
 Continue 1/2 block just past the blinking light.
 Turn left into the University of Virginia Central Grounds Parking Garage at 400 Emmet Street South (hourly fees), which is directly in front of Newcomb Hall.